henroFall/TeslaCamMerge/README.md

 2. `git clone https://github.com/ppamidimarri/TeslaCamMerge`
 3. `cd TeslaCamMerge`
 4. `chmod +x *.py`
-5. Modify the paths and other entries in `TCMConstants.py` to match your structure from all the previous steps
+5. Modify the paths and other entries in `TCMConstants.py` to match your structure from all the previous steps.. **Also set the command for the encoding method to "intel" in FFMPEG_ENCODER_PREFERENCE, if desired.**
 6. Once all paths are correct, run `python3 CreateServiceFiles.py`, then verify that the service files have been updated with your information (e.g. verify that `tcm-mergeTeslaCam.service` has the correct Unix user ID and correct path to `MergeTeslaCam.py`)
 7. `sudo cp *.service /lib/systemd/system`
 8. `sudo systemctl daemon-reload`